dennisdevio/milestone-project-3/README.md

 #### Features Left to Implement
 The following is a full list of features that will be implemented on a future release:

-- Functionality for users to create their own book lists.
-- A searchbox where the user can search for books.
 - Emails sent to user for for resetting passwords.
-- Function to delete account
+- Function to delete an account.
-- Showing one book in detail.
-- Adding images to all books.
+- Adding images to all book that are available for.
+- Showing one book and it's reviews detail.
+- Ability to add additional books for reviewing.

 ## Technologies
 The technologies used to build this website are the following

 #### Development
 - [Gitpod Online IDE](https://www.gitpod.io/) for all code editing.
-- [Firefox Devtools](https://developer.mozilla.org/en-US/docs/Tools) for all functional testing throughout the development process.
+- [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools) for all functional testing throughout the development process.

 #### Testing
 - [Lighthouse](https://developers.google.com/web/tools/lighthouse/) for performance testing of the website.